Memory Backdoor Attacks on Neural Networks: Attacking Vision Models

 Designing a memory backdoor for image classifiers presents two main challenges: (1) typically, \( \text{dim}(Y) \ll \text{dim}(X) \), making it infeasible for \( f_\theta \) to reconstruct complete images directly and (2) the index trigger pattern \( t_\iota \) must be effectively recognized by vision models.
+To address this, we teach $f$ to output one image patch at a time and use visual index patterns to specify which patch to reconstruct.
+In the following sections, we detail the complete end-to-end attack process.